image of doctor with NCQA logo

 Program-Specific Requirements

-Must upload unofficial undergraduate transcripts to the ADEA PASS application: Yes
+Must upload undergraduate transcripts to the ADEA PASS application: Yes

-Must submit Dental School transcripts to the program (in addition to ADEA PASS): No
+Must submit Dental School transcripts to PASS: Yes

 Must report GRE scores in the ADEA PASS application: No